samuel-hunter/noded/SPEC.md

 `%elm`.
 Writing to `%elm` pushes a byte to the stack, and reading from `%elm` pops a byte from the stack, and sends the value over.

-`%elm` can be connected to only one port.

-If `%elm` is read when the stack is empty, then the stack returns the error value `255`.
+If `%elm` is read when the stack is empty, then the port is blocked until another node sends a value to the stack.

-A stack must have at least `1024` bytes, but it may be larger.
-If more numbers are pushed to the stack than it can handle, the runtime should prematurely exit with a nonzero error status.

-The current implementation dynamically allocates memory for each stack node, so that it can hold as many bytes as the operating system allows it to allocate.
+A stack's memory should grow dynamically to contain all values pushed to it.

 ```
 stack_node_decl = "stack" name ";" ;